Animals in Costa Rica

 Four different species of monkeys are found in Costa Rica:

 With their consumption of new leaves and shoots the monkeys increase branching and the eventual fruit production of some tree species.
 Howler monkeys rarely set their feet on the ground, they only travel trough the canopy.
-Construction development with clearing of forests has cut off many of the monkey's travel routes so that in the last 15 years Costa Rica's howler monkey population has declined by 50%.
+Construction development with clearing of forests has cut off many of their travel routes so that in the last 15 years Costa Rica's howler monkey population has declined by 50%.

 While deforestation is the main reason for the decrease of monkey populations in Costa Rica, many monkeys also end up being electrocuted on uninsulated power lines.
 The monkeys have to use these lines as an alternative when their travel routes have been cut.

 Spider Monkeys are the most intelligent monkey species in Costa Rica.
 Their muscular, prehensile tail can support the animal's whole weight and with their long, slender arms they move gracefully through the canopy in search for fruits, seeds and leaves.

 Spider monkeys are severely endangered in Costa Rica due to habitat loss and poaching: in order to get the baby monkeys, the adults are killed by the poachers.